Yandex Cloud

 When connecting to a Kubernetes cluster, the user logs in to Yandex Identity and Access Management and is granted access based on the assigned role.
 To log in, you must install the Yandex Cloud command-line interface (CLI).

-If you do not have the Yandex Cloud CLI yet, install and initialize it.
+If you do not have the Yandex Cloud CLI installed yet, install and initialize it.

-The folder specified when creating the CLI profile is used by default.
+By default, the CLI uses the folder specified when creating the profile.
 To change the default folder, use the yc config set folder-id <folder_ID> command.
-You can specify a different folder using the --folder-name or --folder-id parameter.
+You can also set a different folder for any specific command using the --folder-name or --folder-id parameter.

-To connect to a cluster:
+To connect to your cluster:

 1. Install kubectl.